 Entertainment venues with an extended trading authorisation must display a sign advising of the times and areas that are out of bounds to minors.

 Areas that are out of bounds to minors must have a sign displayed at all of its entrances.

 Late night trading sign

 The late night code of practice prohibits the entry or re-entry of patrons onto licensed premises after 3.00 am.

 You can download a pdf of the late night sign, or order one from CBS.

-Codes of practice are there to encourage responsible attitudes towards and minimize the harm associated with liquor including:
+The codes of practice are designed to encourage responsible attitudes towards liquor.

 Renew your licence

 Most liquor licence holders must pay an annual fee.
 CBS will send you an invoice each year, which you need to pay by 30 June.